International Beverages Trading

 IBTC was founded in 1995 with 50 employees by Aung Moe Kyaw, the son-in-law of Thein Tun, chairman of the Myanmar Golden Star Group.
 It is known for its alcohol brands, including Grand Royal Whiskey, Royal Dry Gin, Eagle Whiskey, Grand Royal Special Reserve Whiskey, Hero Whiskey, and Golden Island Whiskey.
+The company is a member of the Union of Myanmar Federation of Chamber of Commerce and Industry and Myanmar Agro-base Food Product Manufacturing Association.